≡ Menu

 So…

-That he won’t be more than fifteen pounds once fully grown…and that while we here at IndulgeYourPet pretty much think all puppies are adorable, Chi-Chi puppies take adorable to a new LEVEL!
+That he won’t be more than fifteen pounds once fully grown…and that while we here at IndulgeYourPet think all puppies are adorable, Chi-Chi puppies take cute to a new LEVEL!

 Chi-Chi Dog Breed Temperament